 The following groups of individuals must receive services through STAR+PLUS.
 The program designations are used in the following list.

-Supplemental Security Income (SSI) recipients, Texas Integrated Eligibility Redesign System (TIERS) TA 01, TA 02 and TA 22 — Individuals age 21 or over who qualify for this needs-tested program administered by the Social Security Administration (full Medicaid recipients).
+Supplemental Security Income (SSI) recipients, Texas Integrated Eligibility Redesign System (TIERS) TA 01, TA 02 and TA 22 — Individuals age 21 or over who qualify for this needs-tested program administered by the Social Security Administration (SSA) (full Medicaid recipients).

 Pickle Amendment Group, TIERS TP 03 — Individuals age 21 or over who would continue to be eligible for SSI benefits if cost of living increases (COLAs) were deducted from their countable income.

-Disabled Widow(s)/Widower(s), TIERS TP 21 — Widow(s)/widower(s), aged 60-65 and with a disability, who:
+Disabled Widow(s) or Widower(s), TIERS TP 21 — Widow(s) or widower(s), age 60-65 and with a disability, who:

 were denied SSI benefits because of entitlement to early aged widow's or widower's benefits;